Jaida Thomas selected to TopDrawerSoccer Women’s Team of the Week

 Tennessee redshirt-sophomore Jaida Thomas was selected to the TopDrawerSoccer.com Women’s Team of the Week, the website announced Tuesday morning.

-The standout forward from Irving, Texas, recorded two goals at Texas A&M, including the game winner to lead Tennessee to a 3-1 come-from-behind victory on Friday.
+The standout forward from Irving, Texas, recorded 2 goals at Texas A&M, including the game winner to lead Tennessee to a 3-1 come-from-behind victory on Friday.

 Although this is the first Team of the Week honor for Thomas this season and the second of her career, this makes her sixth total time being involved with the “Team of the Week,” with two selections and four honorable mentions dating all the way back to Sept.
 29, 2020.